nepur/esp2866_12E_workshop/README.md

 ##Exercise 3
+1. Ensure you setup yoru Firebase account as outlined in the prerequisite section.
-1. Verify the Firebase SSL SHA1 fingerpting
+2. Verify the Firebase SHA1 fingerprint
 	1. Login to your Firebase account.
-	2. Select your application and Manage App.
+	2. Select your Application and click Manage App.
 	3. In the url bar you will see your firebase url.
+Copy it.
-Pull down the SHA1 fingerprint for your firebase url.
-Use this site to get your fingerprint: https://www.grc.com/fingerprints.htm (paste in your firebase url)
+	4. Pull down the SHA1 fingerprint for your firebase url.
+Use this site to get your fingerprint: https://www.grc.com/fingerprints.htm (paste in your firebase url from above)

-2. Now let's test HTTP GET and HTTP POST to an online backend as a service provider called firebase.
+3. Now let's test HTTP GET and HTTP POST to Firebase.
 	1. Under /exercises in this repository, open the `/httprequests/httprequests.ino` sketch.
 	2. Open the Serial Monitor (magnifying glass icon in upper right of code window).
 	3. At the top of your open sketch, set WIFI_SSID and WIFI_PASS variables to your local Wifi SSID and Password respectively